TUDelft-CITG/HOS-prob-design-25/info.md

 #### Groups

 You can do the assignments individually, or in groups.
 You can also choose your groups, but keep in mind that feedback will be provided by group, not by individual.
-For each assignment that is turned in, you will be asked to report your group members to Robert via email.
+For each assignment that is turned in, you will be asked to report your group members to Patricia via email.
 Please include the following information in your email:
 - name of group
 - name of each group member
 - GitHub username of each group member